frontarm/navi/docs/basics/routes.md

 **Note: The Guide is still only an outline.
-PRs would be greatly appreciated -- just open an issue first to make sure there is no duplication of work.**
+[Pull Requests](github.com/jamesknelson/junctions) would be greatly appreciated!**

 # Routes

 - A `Route` is an object which contains a portion of your app's Navigation state.
-- But where a `Location` describes the state of your entire application, a `Route` typically describes the portion of navigation state corresponds to one specific Screen Component within your application
+- But where a `Location` describes the state of your entire application, a `Route` typically describes the portion of navigation state corresponds to one specific component within your application

-- Example of screen which can render one of two routes, each with different keys
+**TODO: Example of screen which can render one of two routes, each with different keys**

 - You'll often render different types of components based on the key.
 But how can you pass other information to the component?
 - Route objects can also hold a **params** object with further details on the route